PowerDNS/pdns/pdns/README-dnsdist.md

 compiler (g++ 4.8 or higher, clang 3.5 or higher).
 It can optionally use libsodium for encrypted communications with its client.

+Should `dnsdist` be run on a system with systemd, it is highly recommended to have the systemd header files (`libsystemd-dev` on debian and `systemd-devel` on CentOS) installed to have `dnsdist` support systemd-notify.

 To compile on CentOS 6 / RHEL6, use this script to install a working compiler:

 ```